frankshearar/Home/[Spec]-FrameworkReference-in-NuGet.md

 ## FrameworkReference in assets file

 As FrameworkReference are transitive in project-to-project and project-to-package scenarios, the FrameworkReference will be a part of the NuGet identifiable project information or commonly referred as the PackageSpec.
-A restore for the project requires knowledge of it's transitive project dependencies which include the FrameworkReferences.
+A restore for the project requires knowledge of its transitive project dependencies which include the FrameworkReferences.

 The package spec in the json will be updated as follows.